palmerc/AESCrypt2/README.md

 ## AESCrypt2

 This is the original source code upon which the [Huawei HG8245 configuration encrypt/decrypt tool][1] was built.
 This router is used with Fiber customers in Oslo, Norway that are using [Get][3] as their ISP.
-Being able to encrypt and decrypt the firmware allows you to add a new user with super-user privileges or change the root/admin account to have the same access as get provides.
+Being able to encrypt and decrypt the firmware allows you to add a new user with super-user privileges or change the root/admin account to have the same access as Get provides themselves.
 The details are described in the first link.
 In summary, passwords are hashed using
 `SHA256(MD5(admin))` which in this example yields  `465c194afb65670f38322df087f0a9bb225cc257e43eb4ac5a0c98ef5b3173ac`.
 You'll find this user in the config from Get and it has been given reduced privileges (level 1).

 ### Get user